msaroufim/mynotes/bayesian.md

+# TODO
+Write docs for cmdstan and turing.jl - many low hanging fruit there

 # Statistical rethinking

 ## Chap 1
 * Purpose of a statistical test isn't to falsify paradigms, most * statistical tests